“Crito” by Plato

 Crito tries to persuade Socrates to accept in case Socrates is declining the offer due to the money involved or the danger.
 Crito and Socrates’s other friends value his friendship more than money or security.
 They want to take him to Thessaly or elsewhere where he will be safe.
 Socrates shouldn’t have to be a victim of his enemies or desert his children.

 Socrates says if Crito is right, then his zeal admirable.
 If he’s wrong, then he’s being bad.
 Whatever we do, it has be done through logic & reason, & unless he’s convinced otherwise, he doesn’t think Crito’s right.
 Even on death row, Socrates is going to do his routine quizzing about doing the right thing.
 He asks Crito, if it’s right that some people’s opinions (the good/wise) are important & some people’s are not (the bad/unwise).

 S: Is a gymnast supposed to listen to everyone’s opinion & praise/disapproval, or just one person’s (his trainer)?

 S: & he should fear the censure & welcome the praise of his trainer? & train according to his trainer’s guidelines & not those of the many?

 S: If he listens to the ignorant many & not to his master bad things will happen to him?

 C: His body will suffer.

 S: Right.
-If we switch over to wisdom and being good and bad – should I listen to people who don’t know shit about being wise or being good or bad?
+If we switch over to wisdom & being good & bad – should I listen to people who don’t know shit about being wise or being good or bad?
 Or should I listen to someone who actually knows what he’s talking about?

 C: The wise person.